Frequently Asked Questions

 Does Force of Nature have a scent?

 Force of Nature has zero added fragrances.
-It has a light swimming pool scent that's naturally created when salt, water & vinegar are electrolyzed.
-The scent is from the active ingredient, hypochlorous acid, which is the same ingredient commonly used in wound, eye & veterinary care products because it's so gentle and effective.
-Hypochlorous acid is the same type of chlorine your immune system produces to fight infection.
-Most people think there is only one type of chlorine, which is bleach (sodium hypochlorite).
-In reality, hypochlorous acid is the gentle hero of the chlorine family!
+It has a light swimming pool scent that’s naturally created when salt, water & vinegar are electrolyzed.
+The swimming pool scent results from trace amounts of chlorine generated during the electrolysis.
+The chlorine ultimately converts to hypochlorous acid, the active ingredient in Force of Nature.
+Hypochlorous acid is the same ingredient commonly used in wound healing, eye care & veterinary care products because it’s so safe and effective.
+It's also the same substance your immune system produces to fight infection.

 What are the usage directions for disinfecting?

-On hard, non-porous surfaces, clean surface of soil or residue so that the disinfectant can come into contact with all areas of the surface.
-Spray Force of Nature on the surface until it's thoroughly wet.
-Allow the surface to remain wet for 10 minutes.
-Let air dry or wipe surface with clean cloth or towel.
+On hard, non-porous surfaces, clean surface of soil or residue.
+Spray Force of Nature on surface until thoroughly wet.
+Allow surface to remain wet for 10 minutes.
+Let dry or wipe surface with clean cloth or towel.

 Does it work with hard water or well water?

-If you have hard water (> 100ppm), please use a water softener, distilled or de-ionized water instead of tap water.
-This is because the minerals in hard water interfere with the chemistry, making the cleaner less effective, and can shorten the life of your Force of Nature.
+If you have hard water (> 100ppm), we recommend a water softener, reverse osmosis filtered, or bottled water instead of tap water.
+This is because the minerals in the hard water can shorten the life of the appliance.

 Can I add my own fragrance or essential oils to Force of Nature?